 Asia: Lockdowns in Asia are impeding cargo flows across Asia, and we expect this situation to continue as additional countries implement similar measures.
 Stricter measures to contain the spread of Coronavirus are creating confusion over how to interpret the new regulations.
 The confusion has been particularly severe in India, Bangladesh, Vietnam, and Pakistan.
 In Manila, finding enough truck capacity to clear the backlog is a challenge.

 Capacity is getting tight between Europe and China.
 Shippers are advised to book early.
 Possible delays are anticipated on pre and post carriage by domestic trucking at European borders.

 Austria: There are currently no rail connections to Italy, France, Spain, and Switzerland.

 Europe: Sea-air services have been suspended or are charging outrageous rates as airlines continue to cancel flights.

 Health and travel restrictions also apply to customs staff, resulting in possible delays in the processing of customs declarations, especially in regard to customs clearance of goods subject to prohibitions, movement restrictions and presentation of original documents.

 Europe: Possible delays of customs declarations due to health and travel restrictions.

-India: Customs has been shut down.
+India: Customs has been shut down, except for essential goods.

 1.7 Bans on Exporting Personal Protective Equipment and Medical Supplies